santiago28b/startup/notes.md/notes.md

 ## CSS notes

 CSS was a bit tricky for me, I think I need more experience with CSS but Boostrap is such a great help. the templates helped so mucuh to get things done in a timely manner.
 Make sure to keep practicing with css and understanding how it works

+## Midterm review

+this command makes the script executable: chmod +x deploy.sh

+changed mode to x for executable.

+ls -la will open every file.

+understnad how the reduce function works.

+## what is a valid Json?
+everything that has double strings is counted as Json.

+Javascript object != Json object

+## DNS
+To point to anpother DNS record, ypu should use the following DNS record type: CNAME

+DOM text Content
+will sets the child text for an element